The stats

 Port Arthur

-On a quiet Sunday in late April 1996 a single gunman, armed with military-style semi-automatic weapons shot dead 35 people, including children, and wounded 18 others at Tasmania’s historic Port Arthur.
-The incident reverberated throughout Australia and the impact on families, responders and the broader community was profound then and continues today.
+On a quiet Sunday in April, 1996, a single gunman armed with military-style semi-automatic weapons shot dead 35 people, including children, and wounded 18 others at Tasmania’s historic Port Arthur.
+The incident sent shockwaves throughout Australia.
+The impact on families, responders and the broader community was profound, and it continues to resonate today.

-The Port Arthur tragedy meant that in an 18 year period there had been 13 mass shootings that killed 104 people and wounded 52 others.
-Lives changed forever.
-The country was in shock but also angry that this violence could occur here.
-Families did not feel safe and the calls for Immediate change were heard across the country.
+Including the Port Arthur tragedy, there were 13 mass shootings over an 18-year period in Australia.
+Combined, these shootings killed 104 people and wounded 52 others.
+Many other lives were scarred forever.
+The country was in shock, but we were also angry that this violence had been allowed to occur.
+Families and communities did not feel safe, and they called for immediate change across the country.

-Politicians and Police Ministers acted quickly and together and provided bi-partisan leadership and support to bring forward real and substantial reforms to Australia’s gun laws.
+United by this cause, politicians and police ministers acted quickly.
+They provided bi-partisan leadership and support to implement substantial reforms to Australia’s gun laws.

 Gun reforms

-Within 12 days of the Port Arthur tragedy, Australia’s Police Ministers agreed to a National Firearms Agreement that outlined a national approach to the regulation of firearms.
-It set out minimum standards for the safe and responsible possession, carriage, use, registration, storage, and transfer of firearms.
+Within 12 days of the Port Arthur tragedy, Australia’s police ministers agreed to a National Firearms Agreement that outlined a national approach to the regulation of firearms.
+It set out minimum requirements for the safe and responsible possession, carriage, use, registration, storage and transfer of firearms.

 The annual rate of total gun deaths in Australia fell from 2.9 per 100,000 in 1996 to just 0.88 per 100,000 in 2018.